COVID 19 UPDATES

 You do not need to contact HMRC if you set up a payment plan.

-For those who are unable to pay due to coronavirus, HMRC will discuss your specific circumstances to explore:
+For others who are unable to pay due to coronavirus, you should contact the HMRC coronavirus helpline.

 As for any loan, please remember that these measures are deferrals, not cancellations, and ultimately these liabilities will still be due.